-Sponsored by the University of Nottingham, NUAST has been developed to bring secondary education, business and academia together in a way that gives our students the very best education and preparation for working life.
+Working in collaboration with the University of Nottingham, NUAST has been developed to bring secondary education, business and academia together in a way that gives our students the very best education and preparation for working life.

 With unique links to university departments and local and national business partners, NUAST students have access to a range of enrichment and curriculum opportunities that will prepare them for further study at university or application for modern apprenticeships.